-The Three-Way Color Corrector effect has a long list of controls, and if too many of these controls are new concepts to your students, they are likely to be overloaded with information.
+The Lumetri Color panel, and the Three-Way Color Corrector effect have many controls, and if too many of these controls are new concepts to your students, they are likely to be overloaded with information.
 The challenge is not that any single topic is particularly hard to understand.
 Rather, there are just so many topics your students may need a break to assimilate the new information part way through the lesson.